Icons of Christ

 The pastoral office is one of the most critical in Christianity.
 Historically, however, Christians have not been able to agree on the precise nature and limits of that office.
 A specific area of contention has been the role of women in pastoral leadership.
 In recent decades, three broad types of arguments have been raised against women’s ordination: nontheological (primarily cultural or political), Protestant, and Catholic.
 Reflecting their divergent understandings of the purpose of ordination, Protestant opponents of women’s ordination tend to focus on issues of pastoral authority, while Catholic opponents highlight sacramental integrity.
 These positions are new developments and new theological stances, and thus no one in the current discussion can claim to be defending the church’s historic position.

 Uniquely, Icons of Christ treats both Protestant and Catholic theological concerns at length, undertaking a robust engagement with biblical exegesis and biblical, historical, systematic, and liturgical theology.
 The book’s theological approach is critically orthodox, evangelical, and catholic.
 Witt offers the church an ecumenical vision of ordination to the presbyterate as an office of Word and Sacrament that justifiably is open to both men and women.
-Most critically Witt reminds us that, as all people are image-bearers of the divine, so men and women both are called to serve as icons of Christ in service of the gospel.
+Most critically Witt reminds us that, as all Christians are baptized into the image of the crucified and risen Christ, and bear witness to Christ through lives of cruciform discipleship, so men and women both are called to serve as icons of Christ in service of the gospel.

 Part 1.
 Introduction